shurcooL-legacy/Conception-go/README.md

 export PATH=$PATH:/usr/local/go/bin
 export GOPATH=$HOME/MyGoWorkspace # Set your GOPATH as described at https://golang.org/doc/code.html#GOPATH (if you didn't already).

-# Install git, mercurial, OpenGL headers (if you don't already have them).
+# Install git, OpenGL headers (if you don't already have them).
-sudo apt-get install --yes git sudo apt-get install --yes mercurial # Because mercurial is not good, you'll have to add "Universe" to sources.list. sudo apt-get install --yes libgl1-mesa-dev xorg-dev # OpenGL headers.
+sudo apt-get install --yes git sudo apt-get install --yes libgl1-mesa-dev xorg-dev # OpenGL headers.

 # Step back and enjoy 1 command that installs Conception-go and all its dependencies.